 Based in San Francisco, California, Euclid’s team operates a proprietary analytics platform that uses WiFi signals to understand how space is used without the installation of any additional hardware.

 The Greenberg Traurig team that represented WeWork was led by Shareholder Ejim Peter Achi.
 He was assisted by shareholders Chang Won Choi, David M. Greenberg, Richard C. Kim, and associates Paul G. Yakulis, Alexander Mandel, David Hong, and Haley Ratner.

 Greenberg Traurig’s Mergers & Acquisitions Practice

 Public and private companies around the world turn to Greenberg Traurig for their M&A transactions.
 The firm advises clients in a variety of business combinations, across industries and deal sizes, from middle-market transactions to multi-billion dollar deals.
 The firm’s vast experience with cross-border transactions includes advising companies and entrepreneurs throughout the Americas, Europe, Asia, and Africa.
-To learn more about Greenberg Traurig’s Mergers & Acquisitions Practice, click here.
+Click here to learn more about Greenberg Traurig's Mergers & Acquisition Practice.

 About Greenberg Traurig, LLP

 Greenberg Traurig, LLP (GT) has more than 2,000 attorneys in 39 offices in the United States, Latin America, Europe, Asia, and the Middle East.
 GT has been recognized for its philanthropic giving, diversity, and innovation, and is consistently among the largest firms in the U.S. on the Law360 400 and among the Top 20 on the Am Law Global 100.
 Web: www.gtlaw.com; Twitter: @GT_Law.